 Degradation of DNA due to the use of decontamination reagents to clean equipment and bench surfaces.

 The first two can lead to false positive results whereas the third will produce a possible false negative result.
-In order to obtain reliable results the use of analytical controls, which are tested in parallel with test samples, must always be used to monitor the performance of the DNA extraction and PCR for the presence of contaminants (Table 4).
+In order to obtain reliable results the use of analytical controls, which are tested in parallel with test samples, must always be used to monitor the performance of the DNA extraction and PCR for the presence of contaminants (ISO 24276) (Table 4).

 Table 4: Common controls that can be used to monitor reagent and environmental conditions during DNA extraction and PCR